mahlet-hub/mahlet_csci_1070/Final_project_proposal-2-1.md

 https://www.kaggle.com/datasets/octopusteam/full-hulu-dataset?resource=download
 Null hypothesis : The release date , genre  and available country of an applicant does not significantly affect the probability of the movie having a good rating
 Alternative hypothesis : The release date , genre  and available country will significantly affect the probability of the movie having a good rating
-Models I plan on using for this data set are logistic regression , linear regression and random forest classifier I plan on working this after class on mondays , wednesdays , and fridays.
+Models I plan on using for this data set are multiple linear regression to view the correlation between each attribute and the rating .
+The second model I will use is random forest regressor to capture non-linear relationships or interactions between features.
+I plan on working this after class on mondays , wednesdays , and fridays.